Matteo Dal Peraro

 Expertise

 Matteo Dal Peraro graduated in Physics at the University of Padua in 2000.
 He obtained his Ph.D. in Biophysics at the International School for Advanced Studies (SISSA, Trieste) in 2004.
-He then received postdoctoral training at the University of Pennsylvania (Philadelphia) under the guidance of Prof. M. L. Klein.
-He was nominated Tenure Track Assistant Professor at the EPFL School of Life Sciences in late 2007.
-His research at the Laboratory for Biomolecular Modeling (LBM), within the Interfaculty Institute of Bioengineering (IBI), focuses on the multiscale modeling of large macromolecular systems.
+He then received postdoctoral training at the University of Pennsylvania (Philadelphia).
+His research at the Laboratory for Biomolecular Modeling focuses on structural biology and molecular engineering.
+He served as the Director of the Doctoral Programs in Biotechnology and Bioengineering, and in Computational and Quantitative Biology.
+He is the Director of the Institute of BioEngineering.

 Education